Jormogundr/ML-Coursera/README.md

 These MATLAB project files are my worked solutions for a popular Coursera Machine Learning course taught by a Stanford professor.

-Per the Coursera honor code policy, the files are password protected.

-I'm more than happy to discuss program details with anyone inquring about them, but will only show code to prospective employers.